bitsblocks/bitcoin-maximalist/manuscript/2020/README.md

 - [ ] Add A New 2020 Edition?

-## Best of Bitcoin Maximalist in 2020  - Inside the Gigantic ("Number Go Up! $20_000!)
-Crypto Ponzi and Proof-of-Waste ("Burn, baby Burn!
-70+ TWh - 35+ Mt CO2/Year!")
-Environment Disaster
+## Best of Bitcoin Maximalist in 2020  - Inside the Gigantic ("Number Go Up!)
+Crypto Ponzi and Proof-of-Waste ("Burn, baby Burn!")
+Environment Disaster - $20_000!
+70+ TWh - 35+ Mt CO2/Year!